 When it comes to watching TV and movies at home, the word streaming means watching directly from the internet.
 The main difference between this and downloading content, for example, is that you don’t own the media.
 It also means that the media doesn’t take up any space.
 Not on your shelf like a DVD or VHS tape, and not on your device, like the photos your camera takes and stores on your phone.
 A streaming device is the player, like a VCR, and the streaming app is what’s being played, like the videotape.
 A streaming device can be a smartphone, a smart TV, or an iPad or tablet.
 Since everything is digital now, there is no need to store all those movies and TV shows in your home or even on the computer.
 These digital samples simply “stream” to your streaming device from the internet.

 Streaming apps or platforms are things like Netflix or Hulu.
 Most of these platforms offer 1 account holder many different access points, so that several people can share one account.
 As an older person, it is sometimes the easiest thing to simply add a profile to someone else’s account.
 That way, you can enjoy all the streaming and not worry about the bill or the account.
 Most of the time, it doesn’t cost any extra and even if you watch the same shows, most platforms will save your information and their information separately.
 So if you watch a TV show like Grace and Frankie on Netflix–an over 50s crowd pleaser–and your grown kids or great nephew also watches Grace and Frankie, Netflix will save your spot on your account, and save theirs on their account.
 This is just one of the many perks to account sharing.
 If you are wondering how Netflix feels about many users only paying one monthly bill, they love it.
-All accounts are design for this now, and they even have fun with the concept on the company’s social media pages.
+All accounts are designed for this now, and they even have fun with the concept on the company’s social media pages.

 First, you must decide which “smart device” you wish to use.
 Smart, in this case, simply means accessing the internet.
 There are a few different avenues to take, depending on a few things.
 For instance, your current television must have the capability of receiving the signal from one of these devices.
 There are complicated cords and converters that could hook your TV up to anything, but this article is about keeping it simple.
 If your old TV is too old, it may be time to upgrade.
 Smart TVs of every size are easy to find and affordable.
 In many cases you can watch any movie or TV show on the internet with one simple remote and just a few buttons.
 Smart TVs have the internet built in, so the first thing you will want to do is connect your home internet service.
 It is a good idea to make sure that your internet is broadband, and fast enough to stream movies and TV shows.
 Unlike your ipad or tablet and your smartphone, your smart TV must be plugged into the internet and cannot operate on just a wireless signal.